Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 1. Add the certificate to the Java keystore
 2. Update Simulation REST template to disable certificate validation

-You also need to add the FQDN of the application gateway to the `hosts` file of your development machine or the jumpbox VM.
+You also need to add the FQDN of the application gateway to the `hosts` file of your development machine or the jump box VM.
 For example on Windows, you can add the following line to the `C:\Windows\System32\drivers\etc\hosts` file and on Linux, you can add the following line to the `/etc/hosts` file:

 ```
 <APPLICATION_GATEWAY_PUBLIC_IP> <APPLICATION_GATEWAY_FQDN>